hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Gunsmith 4 3 4 3 3 1 3 1 7
-Weapons/Armour: The Gunsmith is armed with a dagger, a pistol, a handgun and superior blackpowder the Gunsmith wears light armour.
+Weapons/Armor: The Gunsmith is armed with a dagger, a pistol, a handgun and superior blackpowder the Gunsmith wears light armor.
 Skills: The Gunsmith may choose from Shooting, and Speed when he gains a new skill.
 Special Rules